rhysd/hgrep/README.md

   - `--no-grid` (`-G`): Remove borderlines for more compact output. `--grid` flag is an opposite of this flag
   - `--tab NUM`: Number of spaces for tab character.
 Set 0 to pass tabs through.
 Default value is 4
   - `--theme THEME`: Theme for syntax highlighting.
 Default value is the same as `bat` command
-  - `--list-themes`: List all theme names available for --theme option
+  - `--list-themes`: List all available theme names and their samples for --theme option
   - `--printer`: Printer to print the match results. 'bat' or 'syntect' is available.
 Default value is 'bat'
   - `--term-width`: Width (number of characters) of terminal window
   - `--first-only` (`-f`): Show only the first code snippet per file